 About Jay Werther

-Writer and former lawyer exploring addiction, recovery, digital reputation, and what it takes to stay human inside modern systems.
+Writer exploring addiction, recovery, digital reputation, and what it takes to stay human inside modern systems.

 I write about the parts of life that systems tend to misunderstand or ignore.
 Addiction and recovery.
 Digital reputation.
 Bureaucracy.
 Midlife mental health.
 The quiet, difficult work of rebuilding a life in a world that remembers your worst moment more easily than your progress.